 1953 – “Underwater Safety” containing important basics on diving safety, was published by E. R. Cross.

 1954 – The television program Kingdom of the Sea starring Zale Parry is aired in the US.
-That same year Parry broke the depth record by diving to 64 meter near Catalina, CA. Her record attracted many female to scuba diving.
+That same year Parry broke the depth record by diving to 64 meters near Catalina, CA. Her record attracted many females to scuba diving.

 1954 – The National Cooperation in Aquatics published the “Science of Skin and Scuba Diving” and it becomes the main textbook for diver education.

 1955 – The first formal instructor certification program was created by Al Tillman and Bev Morgan.